High Availability & Global Replication

 Long lived connections

-If your app makes heavy use of long lived connections with interpolated writes, like websockets, this will not work for you.
+If your app makes heavy use of long lived connections with interpolated writes, like WebSockets, this will not work for you.
 This technique is specific to HTTP request/response based apps that bundle writes up into specific requests.